cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ```
 {:codeblock}

-You can tailor the result set to meet your requirements.
+You can tailor the results to meet your requirements.
-The `fields` parameter specifies the fields to return.
-In this case, the results include the first name,
+The `fields` parameter specifies the fields to include with the results.
+In this case, the
-last name, and location.
-The results are sorted by first name in ascending order based on the values in the
+results include the first name, last name, and location.
+The results are sorted by first
-`sort` parameter.
+name in ascending order based on the values in the`sort` parameter.

 ```json
   "fields" : [ "lastname", "firstname", "location" ],